GregoireLD/Powershell-QrCodeGenerator/README.md

 # Powershell-QrCodeGenerator
-QrCode Generator, mainly inspired by Nayuki's "QR-Code-generator", fully reimplemented in Powershell.
+Cross-platform QrCode Generator, mainly inspired by Nayuki's "QR-Code-generator", fully reimplemented in Powershell.
 No Wrapper.
+Fully compatible with Windows, macOS, and Linux systems.

 ## Samples :